maunope/solariUdineAutoPilot/README.md

 **WORK IN PROGRESS** check the schematic in this repo, I've built and tested it on perfboard, board design might not be 100% correct, and definitely the layout could use some improvement.

 <img src="controllersolari.png" width="640px" alt="Solari Udine Autopilot Circuit Board">

+**"Simplified"** board version uses some 30% less components removing the following features:

+- Hardware limitation of pulses duration
+- Paralleled L293D outputs

+Considering how unlikely it is for the sketch to remain stuck with motor output set high, you might want to save yourself some hassle, expecially if you're building on perfboard.

 **How to read led signals**